bartbutenaers/node-red-contrib-ui-svg/README.md

 ![editor](https://user-images.githubusercontent.com/14224149/65357446-5faba400-dbf7-11e9-9824-886238dba228.png)

 Enter you (XML-based) SVG graphics in this editor.
 This can be done in different ways:
-+ If you are a die-hard SVG fanatic, you can enter the SVG string manually in the *"SVG Source"* tab sheet.
++ If you are a die-hard SVG fanatic, you can enter the SVG string manually in the *"SVG"* tab sheet.
 + If you prefer to use an SVG drawing editor, you can use the embedded [DrawSvg](#DrawSvg-drawing-editor) editor.
 + If you need very specific types of drawings, you can use a third party SVG editor to create your drawing (and simple paste the generated SVG string into this tab sheet).
 Multiple (online) editors are free available, each with their own dedicated speciality:
    + [Floorplanner](http://floorplanner.com)